 They may question where God, the authorities, or their protectors were when the abuse or assault occurred.

-They may turn to the same unhealthy coping mechanisms of drugs, sex, alcohol, overeating, compulsive behaviors, and destructive relationships.
+They may turn to the exact unhealthy coping mechanisms of drugs, sex, alcohol, overeating, compulsive behaviors, and destructive relationships.

 They may seek to do good for others in the hope of helping someone in need or to feel better about themselves.